 “When the match is over, there are no time constraints of getting off the air.
 We’re obviously not going to stay on forever.
 But our Goal Zones can go on longer than the allotted time, if necessary, especially if there is something key or breaking news or something we want to get into.”

 “Post-match, we’re not going to end our stream until we really put a button on every single thing to put a perspective on the match, so the options on Peacock are endless for us when it comes to studio coverage.”

-Peacock Premium is available as a 7-day free trial.
-After that, it’s $4.99 per month (or free for Xfinity and COX customers).
+Peacock Premium is available at $4.99 per month (or free for Xfinity and COX customers).
 This season, 175 Premier League games will be exclusive to Peacock Premium, which includes the Premier League TV channel as well as more than 20,000 hours of shows, movies and more from NBC Universal.